NHMDenmark/Mass-Digitizer/documentation/Postprocessing_openRefine_steps.md

 	- Create column specimenobscured_source at index 69 based on column specimenobscured using expression `grel:if(value.contains("True"),"DaSSCo digitisation",null)`

 	- Create column specimenobscured_date at index 69 based on column specimenobscured using expression `grel:if(value.contains("True"),cells.catalogeddate.value,null)`

+20. A column labeled "count" is added and auto-filled with a value of 1, so Specify recognizes there is at least one specimen in the record:
+	-  Create column count at index 1 based on column preptypename using expression `grel:1`

-1. Columns are reordered and the following columns are removed:
+21. Columns are reordered and the following columns are removed:

 	* ID
 	* spid